whitebird-roman-gruzd/whitebird-en-docs/README.md

 - Adding a wallet for crediting funds (the user must confirm wallet ownership)
 - Receiving exchange terms based on selected parameters
 - User accepts exchange terms from the above
-- Creating an application
+- Creating an order

 During execution, WhiteBird:
 - Debits fiat funds from the selected payment method in favor of WhiteBird
 - Credits cryptocurrency to the specified wallet
-- Completes the application
+- Completes the order

 #### OffRamp (selling cryptocurrency)
 - User selects assets
 - User selects payout method
 - Receiving exchange terms based on selected parameters
 - User accepts exchange terms from the above
-- Creating an application
+- Creating an order
 - Receiving an address for the user to transfer cryptocurrency
 > maximum time for crediting cryptocurrency is 30 minutes!